JVollrath/NodeEEBench/README.md

 ![Browser User Interface](ImagesS/NodeEEBenchUI01.png "NodeEEBench User Interface")

-Subdirectory Xilinx contains the bit file and all sources for the BASYS3 Board.
+Subdirectory Xilinx contains the bit file and all sources for the BASYS3 and CMOD A7 Board.

 Subdirectory Arduino contains sketches for Arduino Maker WiFi 1010 and R2R DAC and Serial C DAC.